 - You’ll have to undress above the waist to get a mammogram.
 The facility will give you a wrap to wear.

-- A technologist will position your breasts for the mammogram.
-You and the technologist are the only ones in the room during the mammogram.
+- You and the technologist will be the only ones in the room during the mammogram.

-- To get a high-quality picture, your breast must be flattened.
-The technologist places your breast on the machine’s plate.
-The plastic upper plate is lowered to compress your breast for a few seconds while the technologist takes a picture.
+- To get a high-quality picture, your breast must be flattened or compressed.
+You'll stand in front of the machine, and the technologist will place your breast on the machine.
+The plastic upper plate is then lowered to compress your breast for about 10 to 15 seconds while the technologist takes an x-ray.
+You will then need to change position so your breast is compressed from side to side before the next x-ray is taken.

 - The whole procedure takes about 20 minutes.
-The actual breast compression only lasts a few seconds.
+The actual breast compression only lasts about 10 to 15 seconds for each image.

 - You might feel some discomfort when your breasts are compressed, and for some women it can be painful.
-Tell the technologist if it hurts.
+Tell the technologist if it hurts so they can try to adjust the compression to your comfort.

 - Two views of each breast are taken for a screening mammogram.
-But for some women, such as those with breast implants or large breasts, more pictures may be needed.
+But for some women, such as those with breast implants or larger breasts, more pictures may be needed.

 What to expect when getting a diagnostic mammogram

-- More pictures are taken during a diagnostic mammogram with a focus on the area that looked different on the screening mammogram.
+- More pictures are taken during a diagnostic mammogram, with a focus on the area that looked different on the screening mammogram (or where the symptoms are).

 How will I get my mammogram results?